jangeisbauer/PimMeNow/README.md

 # PimMeNow!

-PimMeNow is a small PowerShell GUI Tool that handles Azure AD Priveleged Identity Management (PIM) connects to multiple tenants.
+PimMeNow is a small PowerShell GUI Tool that handles Azure AD Privileged Identity Management (PIM) connects to multiple tenants.

 You configure your PIM profiles with: